The Tan AmStaff is a rare and beautiful variation of the American Staffordshire Terrier breed, characterized by their distinctive tan coat.

 These early bulldogs were bred to fight or released in packs to challenge bulls for the amusement of crowds.
 The Staffordshire terrier was developed from this breed, with other dogs like the white English terrier or the black and tan terrier possibly being used in cross breeding.

-Check this out: Black and Tan Dogs Breeds
+Consider reading: Black and Tan Breeds of Dogs

 The name "Pit Bull" was given to dogs that accompanied English coal miners, and it's interesting to note that at the time, the name "Pit Pony" was also given to the ponies that worked in the coal mines.